 - Participants may not switch levels/sections without approval from ORC.

-- Participants are expected to take required proficiency tests as determined by the instructor.
+- Participants are expected to take required proficiency tests.

 - Classes may only be attended by those who are approved for enrollment.